View MapView Map

 Lough Avalla Farm Looped Walk

 If you’re travelling with older children, make time for the Lough Avalla Farm Looped Walk which cuts through an old Celtic farm.
-Its 6km route (which will take little over an hour) takes you along the shores of Lough Avalla in the beautiful Burren National Park, so, pack your walking shoes and snacks.
+Its 5.2km route, which will take roughly two and a half hours to complete, takes you along the shores of Lough Avalla in the beautiful Burren National Park, so, pack your walking shoes and snacks.

 Kilrush